 All of your goals can be summed up in three main categories: safety, income and growth.
 Safety is when you are looking to maintain your current level of wealth, income is when you want investments to provide active income to live off of and growth is when you want to build wealth over the long term.
 You can determine the best investment path for you based on which of these three categories your goals fall into.

-Step Three: Determine Your Risk Tolerance
+Step #3: Determine Risk Tolerance and Time Horizon

 The next step in crafting your investment plan is to decide how much risk you are willing to take.
 Generally speaking, the younger you are, the more risk you can take, since your portfolio has time to recover from any losses.
 If you are older, you should seek less risky investments and instead invest more money upfront to spur growth.